 This study has been reviewed by the Institutional Review Board of Jackson State University, which ensures that research projects involving human subjects follow federal regulations.
-Any questions or concerns about rights as a research participant should be directed to Dr. Felix Okojie, Provost, at Jackson State University, P.O.
+Any questions or concerns about rights as a research participant should be directed to the Vice President for Research and Federal Relations, at Jackson State University, P.O.
 Box 17057, Jackson, Mississippi, 39217, or (601) 979-2931.

+Participant Signature

+Date

-Participant Signature Date Investigator Signature Date
+Investigator Signature

+Date